arunjitsingh/simple-opengl/README.md

 simple-opengl
 =============

-Helps to start with very basic OpenGL programs
+This is some very basic OpenGL stuff.
+I'll use this to try out various things in OpenGL.
+Mostly, it exists to help me learn.